Do you want to know how to get rid of hip dips?

 So beautiful momma, which camp are you in?

-What kind of hip bone structure do you have?
+What kind of body shape do you have?

 Did this article make you like your hip dips more?